Image Credit: We Animals Media

 Painful experiments on animals

-Animals suffer terribly during xeno research.
-They are often genetically-modified, and recipient animals must have their immune system suppressed to lessen the chance of rejection.
+Animals suffer significantly during xenotransplantation research, with researchers going so far as to suggest genetic disenhancement to dimish the amount of suffering from the “inevitability of further xenotransplantation research”.
+They are often genetically-modified and recipient animals must have their immune system suppressed to lessen the chance of rejection.

 Some examples of animal to animal xenotransplantation conducted in Australia with NHMRC funding include: